circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Configuration

 CircleCI believes in *configuration as code*.
-Your entire continuous integration/deployment process is orchestrated through a single file called `config.yml`.
+Your entire continuous integration and deployment process is orchestrated through a single file called `config.yml`.
 The `config.yml` file is located in a folder called `.circleci` at the root of your project.
 CircleCI uses the YAML syntax for config, see the [Writing YAML]({{ site.baseurl }}/2.0/writing-yaml/) document for basics.

 ```bash
 ├── .circleci